 3.1 Implementation and experimentation of a cascading process for forecasting centres

-3.1.1 The SWFPD will implement a cascading forecasting process implying the participation of selected centres chosen within a geographical area affected by an agreed type of severe weather event.
-The cascading process aims to ensure the real-time distribution of the relevant available information produced by (originated at) both a Global Centre(s) and a Regional Centre(s) to selected NMHSs.
+3.1.1 The SWFPD will implement a cascading forecasting process implying the participation of selected centres chosen within a geographical area affected by one or more agreed types of severe weather events.
+The cascading process aims to ensure the real-time distribution of the relevant available information produced by (originated at) both Global Centre(s) and Regional Centre(s) to selected NMHSs.
 Moreover it is necessary to continue the cascade by making the final authoritative products of hazardous conditions (advisories or warnings) produced by the NMHSs available to the final users such as local Services in charge of hydrology and/or local Disaster Management and Civil Protection Agencies (DMCPA).

 3.1.2 Near real-time verification and evaluation will be conducted, based on observations of the meteorological parameters collected at local meteorological stations as well as information gathered on the impacts of the severe weather phenomena, such as those reported by DMCPA services, or news services.
 This evaluation of the performance of the cascading process, including the quality of the NWP and guidance products, will then be provided as feedback to the participating centres to further fine tune the process and products itself.